SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

    -> let twoByTwo = Size(width: 2.0, height: 2.0)
    << // twoByTwo : Size = Size(2.0, 2.0)

-Initial values can be provided without names, if they are listed in the same order that the properties are declared in the structure's definition:

-.. testcode:: initialization

-   -> let fourByThree = Size(4.0, 3.0)
-   << // fourByThree : Size = Size(4.0, 3.0)

-..
-TODO: Include a justifiable reason for why classes do not provide a memberwise initializer.

 .. _Initialization_InitializerDelegation:

 Initializer Delegation